 - Work overload

-It is normal for some time to present a little more work than usual.
-What is considered toxic is that too many responsibilities or tasks are added without the consent of the employees.
+It is normal for sometimes to present a little more work than usual.
+Which work is considered as toxic is that too many responsibilities or tasks are added without the consent of the employees.

 In many companies, bosses force them to stay longer than stipulated and, in many cases, they do not even recognize these “extras” economically.